-Port side seating features a curved companion seat with forward facing jump seat and storage below.
-See Figure 1-6 for proper use of the jump seat.

-Forward of the port seat is a storage box on the horizontal shroud.
+On the port side there is a curved companion seat with forward facing swivel seat and forward facing lounge.
+To use the swivel seat see Figure 1-6.
+Forward of the swivel seat is the companion door shroud with molded-in glove box and drink holders.
 The acrylic sliding companionway door with lock, built-in screen, and privacy cover is on centerline.